Scada-Hacker/EmacsWindowManager/README.md

 # EmacsWindowManager
 Due to popular demand I'm uploading the Emacs Windows Manager procedure

-This will document the procedure for using Emacs as a windows manager.
+This documents the procedure for using Emacs as a windows manager.

 Why ?
 Why would you do this ?